hoang17/twitsplit/README.md

 [Ava](https://github.com/avajs/ava) is used for testing framework.

+Redux support has beed added and in the `redux` branch

 I tried to test all logic of the application in the `test` directory.

 ### Installation